The Duke (miniseries)

-The Duke is an American television miniseries that aired on ABC from April 5 to May 18, 1979.
+The Duke is an American television miniseries that aired on NBC from April 5 to May 18, 1979.

 Overview

 The Duke follows an aging boxer who became a private investigator.
 This Chicago, Illinois-set series starred Robert Conrad as Oscar "Duke" Ramsey; Conrad was actually a professional fighter in his own early years.

 The executive producer was Stephen J. Cannell, and the show was produced by Stephen J. Cannell Productions, in association with Universal TV.